 Night Soil, is untreated, uncomposted human excrement (aka raw poo).
 It was commonly used as a fertiliser on farms in the United Kingdom until around 60 years ago.
-It’s still used in some Eastern countries today, but comes with health risks as raw human faeces can be a vector of human to human disease transmission.
+It’s still used in some countries today, but comes with health risks as raw human faeces can be a vector of human to human disease transmission.

 Today, research has shown us that the composting process will eliminate the potential risks of using human ‘waste’ as a compost ingredient, rendering it safe, and additionally, compost is generally better for the soil than manure (better structure, less nutrient run-off etc, greater bio-availability of nutrients to the plants etc.).